scipion-em/docs/docs/developer/tutorials/creating-streaming-protocol.rst

-We define a ``Streaming Protocol``  as a processing task that involves the execution of several steps like any other `Scipion protocol <creating-a-protocol>`_, but, some execution steps work in parallel.
+We define a ``Streaming Protocol``  as a processing task that involves the execution of several steps like any other `Scipion protocol <creating-a-protocol>`_, but, the inputs might appear during the protocol execution.
+Is impossible to plan all the steps(difference between streaming and non streaming protocols).
+The list of steps in a streaming protocol is dynamic, that is, they are added as the inputs arrive.
+These steps can even be parallelized.
 You can read more about defining steps to be executed in parallel in `Parallelization <parallelization>`_.

-We will create a simple protocol that connects to `EMPIAR <https://www.ebi.ac.uk/pdbe/emdb/empiar/>`__ (Electron Microscopy Public Image Archive) and downloads a set of Movies and in parallel it will register them in Scipion.
+We will create a simple streaming protocol that connects to `EMPIAR <https://www.ebi.ac.uk/pdbe/emdb/empiar/>`__ (Electron Microscopy Public Image Archive), downloads a set of Movies and in parallel it will register them in Scipion.

 The general idea of this protocol is as follow: